HPrinz/sketch-recognition/README.md

 ### TU-Berlin Sketch Dataset

-The number of categories is currently set to 40 (see folders in `/img`)in order to reduce training time (about 15 minutes).
+The number of categories is currently set to 40 (see folder names in `/tu-train`) in order to reduce training time (about 15 minutes).
-Each category consists of 110 training sketches (located in `/img`) and 10 testing sketches (located in `/test`).
+Each category consists of 70 training sketches (located in `/tu-train`) and 10 testing sketches (located in `/tu-test`).
 ```bash
 python train_sketchmodel.py
 ```

-If you want to include **other or more categories**, follow these steps:
+In order to **change or extend the categories**, follow these steps:

 - run `load_all_tu_sketches.sh` to download all sketches collected by [How Do Humans Sketch Objects?
-(Eitz et al. 2012)](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/) into folder `/img-all
+(Eitz et al. 2012)](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/) into folder `/img-all`
-- delete category folders in `/img`
+- delete folders in `/tu-train`
-- copy all categories you want to recognize into folder `/img
+- copy all categories you want to train into `/tu-train`
-- run `./resize.sh` in folder `/img` as soon as you have finished copying
-- run `./extract_testsketches.sh` in `/img` to move 10 sketches per categorey for testing
+- run `./resize.sh` in folder `/tu-train` as soon as you have finished copying.
+10 sketches of each category will be moved for testing
-- run train the SVM (see above)
+- train the SVM (see above)

 ### Google QuickDraw Dataset

-Google provides a massive amount of sketches through the QuickDraw Dataset which can be used to train the SVM as well:
+Google provides a massive amount of sketches through the QuickDraw Dataset which can be used to train the SVM as well.
+In this repository, 14 categories are used to train the SVM.
+290 sketches of each category are are used to train and 10 are used to test the SVM.
+This decision was made due to the lower quality and lower resolution (28x28) of the dataset.

-- download a number of categories from https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap into `/img-quickdraw`
-- rename files to `<category>.npy`

 ```bash
 python train_sketchmodel_quickdraw.py
 ```

-The first 10 sketches will be automatically used for testing, while the next 240 will serve as training input
+In order to **change or extend the categories**, follow these steps:

+- download a number of categories from https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap into `/quickdraw-train`
+- rename files to `<category>.npy`
+- run `python reduce.py` in `/quickdraw-train` to extract and export the first 300 sketches (290 train and 10 test images).
+The original files in `/quickdraw-train` can be deleted afterwards
+- train the SVM (see above)

 ## Train CNN